Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 Treatments For Scarring

-🕒 First treatment is recommended three days before surgery and then twice weekly after surgery.
-This can be adjusted to once weekly if required and four to eight treatments are recommended for best results.
+The first treatment is recommended three days before surgery and then twice weekly after surgery.
+This can be adjusted to once weekly if required and the recommended treatment protocol is four to eight treatments.

 Single session Healite | $75